 Even if we reach the walk-in center for care, it’s an hour’s drive to the pharmacy if you need medication.

-Fortunately, for example, our doctor recommends a sinus rinse for a sinus infection before prescribing any medicines.
+Fortunately, our doctor recommends a sinus rinse for a sinus infection before prescribing any medication.
 Medicines are a last resort.

 Living in a rural area, you do what you can to stay healthy and avoid getting sick or needing medical attention, especially on a weekend.
 However, one year, my father-in-law required medical attention, and the EMTs and border patrol were right there to help him.

 At other times, the wardens in our area assist people involved in skiing or snowmobile accidents.
-But with that said, if there is no cell service, help may be limited and take much longer.
+That said, if there is no cell service, help may be limited and take much longer.
 Always carry supplies with you in case this happens in your rural area.

-However, if there is a lot of snow, having a snowmobile may be the best way to get there when the roads are closed.
+However, if there is heavy snow, a snowmobile may be the best way to get there when the roads are closed.